xrhan/timelapse/index.md

 A potential alternative would be to generate a fast-forward (i.e., timelapse) version of long video as a single clip, and then to use inbetweening and interpolation to create finer temporal details.
 This approach is becoming more feasible thanks to video generation backbones that can produce clips with around 50--90 frames in a single pass.

-This raises the question: Can existing image-to-video models generate convincing long-horizon content within a single clip?
-To study this, we focus on generating timelapse videos [ADD EXAMPLE FIGURES], which compress hours or days of change (plant growth, dough proofing, melting, etc.) into seconds.
+This raises the question: **Can existing image-to-video models generate convincing long-horizon content within a single clip?** To study this, we focus on generating timelapse videos, which compress hours or days of change (plant growth, dough proofing, melting, etc.) into seconds.
 Subject appearance and geometry can evolve substantially during a timelapse video, so success requires the ability to model physically plausible transitions and stable long-horizon dependencies.
 This makes image-to-timelapse generation a convenient benchmark for improving long-horizon consistency in general.

 We show that current models often fail when generating timelapse clips, and we introduce an alignment technique that leads to improvements.
 Our technique is called first-order representation alignment (dREPA), and it builds on the representation alignment scheme of Yu et al.<d-cite key="yu2024representation"></d-cite> and Zhang et al.<d-cite key="zhang2025videorepa"></d-cite>.
 It is a simple training-time regularizer that improves subject consistency in timelapse videos across a range of artistic and photo-realistic styles.
 Alignment with dREPA can help generate content that substitutes for the laborious process of capturing real timelapse videos.